By Richard Mitchell and Mogsy Ford

-Here's our Honolulu marathon race review, which is held in December each year.
-This was the first marathon I had ever done, and it took place on my 58th birthday.
+Here's our Honolulu marathon race review.
+This race is held in December each year.
+This is the first marathon I had ever did, and it took place on my 58th birthday.
 We did the 2014 event.

 Coming from Europe, Honolulu seemed like somewhere totally exotic.
-We had both been to the USA before, but not even as far as California, let alone Hawai'i.
+We had both been to the USA before, but not as far as California, let alone Hawaii !
+So we were very excited to enter the Hawaii marathon on Oahu.

 Before I met Mogsy, she had already run several marathons, including New York, London, and Disney in Florida.
 She was determined to get me into a marathon, and so after some 10km events and 2 Half marathons, we agreed to find a race to enter.
 Once we started looking around online, we found it was not easy to find a marathon that was somewhere warm, relatively flat, and in a place we both wanted to visit.